ReesMorrison/NetlifyBlogThemes/content/post/2021-08-11-wind-additional-subthemes/WindAddl.md

 “twist in the wind” (leave others in doubt about what will happen)

-“whistle in the wind  (attempt something futile; say something that is not heeded)
+“whistle in the wind"" (attempt something futile; say something that is not heeded)

 “willow in the wind” (one who easily and regularly changes views by the persuasion of others)